yongjhih/RetroFacebook/README.md

 ![RetroFacebook.png](art/retrofacebook.png)

-Retrofit Facebook SDK.
+Retrofit Facebook SDK for v3, v4.

-RetroFacebook turns Facebook API into a Java interface.
-Support RxJava.
+RetroFacebook turns Facebook API into a Java interface using RxJava.

 Easy to add API and model.